shakacode/react_on_rails/docs/javascript/server-rendering-tips.md

 ## Troubleshooting Server Rendering

 1. First be sure your code works with server rendering disabled (`prerender: false`)
 2. Be sure that `config.trace` is true.
 You will get the server invocation code that renders your component.
-If you're not using Webpacker, you will also get the whole file used to setup the JavaScript context.
+If you're not using Shakapacker, you will also get the whole file used to setup the JavaScript context.

 ## CSS
 Server bundles must always have CSS Extracted